Horizontal vs. Vertical E-commerce

 Vertical e-commerce players rely on being able to showcase the product better.
 Since they focus on one, or few, product categories, they can engineer the user experience in a way that highlights the special features of the product category.
 At least that's what they should do.
 For instance, a precious stones retailer should include images of how the stone glitters in different light conditions.
 Likewise, an online pharmacy for over-the-counter products might be able to write product descriptions that are more apt to pharmaceuticals.

 Vertical e-commerce businesses are usually categorized by their product category.
 That means all niche e-commerce plays need not be vertical e-commerce businesses.
 For instance, hyperlocal e-commerce players are niche players.
 In this case, the niche is the locality in which they operate.
 But hyperlocal etailers do not automatically get the term vertical attached to them.

 Of course, you don't expect me to be able to answer that question, right?
 In the beginning market participants were happy being horizontal.
 The idea was that adding categories only occupied bits and bytes and not real floor space; not even square inches in a product catalog.
 So might as well sell everything.
 The coming of the serious vertical players heralded the next wave of e-commerce.
 The term "category killer" aptly describes what some retail professionals think of large specialist retailers.

-It Might Be a Little Too Difficult to Set Up a Horizontal E-commerce Business Today
+Challenges to Setting Up a Horizontal E-commerce Business

 Another important point to consider is that some of the largest horizontal e-commerce businesses are now too big to confront head-on.
-At the time I am writing this article, Jet.com has announced big plans that some say could threaten Amazon.com.
+Jet.com has announced big plans that some say could threaten Amazon.com.
 But such initiatives are the exceptions.
-I would not be optimistic about someone who said that they could take on big players on their home turf.

 So a case could be made that vertical e-commerce businesses are the way to go.
 If you agree, then make sure of at least the following two points: